I so much love the looks of this DIY Farmhouse Industrial End Table Cart! Makes the room nice and cozy.

-In my family room I had a cute little two toned end table I refabbed off of Craigslist.
+In my family room, I had a cute little two-toned end table I refabbed off of Craigslist.
 It was fine but I really wanted something deeper since that is where we store all of the television equipment on.
 Plus I had a few blankets with no home and having more depth would be helpful.
-Plus the drawer on the small end table never had anything in it.
-For $20 in wood, ($35 if you count the casters and the industrial bracket details), it was well worth it to me to have something with a little more oomph in that space.
-Plus it is made from all 2×4’s!
-If you have a building site near you and don’t mind scavenging scraps you could probably get all the wood for free!
-Now a Kreg Jig is imperative for this project.
-Believe me, a Kreg Jig is worth it’s weight in gold if you want to build your own furniture.
+Also, the drawer on the small end table never had anything in it.
+People have always been amazed of the great quality furniture that we’ve had but they didn’t know that the office furniture is DIY.

-2 boxes of 2 1/2” Kreg screws
+2 boxes of 2 1/2″ Kreg screws

-(8) 2” x 4” x 8’
+(8) 2″ x 4″ x 8″

 stain (I used Minwax Special Walnut)